MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

    only Linux and MacOS.
 To use G2P functionality on Windows, please set up the "Windows Subsystem For Linux" and use the Bash console to continue the instructions.

-   Also note that Kaldi binaries were built on fairly recent distributions (18.04 Ubuntu, 10.15 MacOSX Catalina).
-   These binaries may not work on your specific distribution, particularly if is it older.
-See :ref:`collect_binaries` for how to build and collect binaries on your machine for use with MFA.

 1. Install Anaconda/Miniconda (https://docs.conda.io/en/latest/miniconda.html)
-2. Create new environment via :code:`conda create -n aligner -c conda-forge openblas python=3.8 openfst pynini ngram baumwelch`
+2. Create new environment via :code:`conda create -n aligner -c conda-forge montreal-forced-aligner sox python=3.8 openfst pynini ngram baumwelch`

    a.
-On Windows to use the aligner natively without G2P functionality, use the command :code:`conda create -n aligner -c conda-forge openblas python=3.8`
+On Windows to use the aligner natively without G2P functionality, use the command :code:`conda create -n aligner -c conda-forge kaldi sox python=3.8`

 3. Ensure you're in the new environment created (:code:`conda activate aligner`)
-4. Run :code:`pip install montreal-forced-aligner`
+4. Install via pip :code:`pip install montreal-forced-aligner`
-5. Install third-party binaries via :code:`mfa thirdparty download` (see also :ref:`collect_binaries` to collect locally built binaries)
-6. If you'd like to use :code:`sox` to align non-WAV files, install a system version (The conda package from :code:`conda install -c conda-forge sox` is missing a lot of codecs).

 To upgrade to the latest version of MFA: